hiddewie/template/README.md

   -V, --version                        Print version information
 ```

 The output is rendered to the standard output stream.
 Log messages are output to the standard error stream.
+The log level can be controlled using the [`RUST_LOG` environment variable](https://docs.rs/env_logger/0.10.0/env_logger/#example).

 This tool combines well with other command-line utilities, following the UNIX philosophy, for example:
 ```shell